-- It is better to be thrown far from the wreckage during an accident: This might work well in the movies, but in real life, if you are thrown from your vehicle, you are four times more likely to be fatally injured.
+- It is better to be tossed out far from the wreckage during an accident: This might work well in the movies, but in real life, if you are thrown from your vehicle, you are four times more sustain a fatal injury.

-- It takes too much time to buckle up 20 times a day: It takes approximately three seconds to buckle up, so even if you have to do it 20 times a day, it will still only take up about a minute of your time.
+- It takes too long to buckle up dozens of times a day: It takes approximately three seconds to buckle up, so even if you have to do it 20 times a day, it will still only take up about a minute of your time.
 Surely your life is worth you sparing a minute.

 - Seat belts are unnecessary if you are driving at a low speed: During a frontal collision at 30mph, your body will continue to travel forward and into the vehicle’s frontal interior components if you are unbelted.
-To put this into perspective, this is essentially the same velocity a person falling from the top of a three-story building would experience when coming into contact with the ground.
+To put this into perspective, this is essentially the same speed a person falling from a three-story building would experience when coming into contact with the ground.